Bake Play Smile

 These patisserie style danishes are just the thing to serve with coffee for Sunday brunch, along with my apple and cinnamon scrolls.

-Or serve them for dessert, they make a quick and easy alternative to the classic homemade apple pie or my muffin sized mixed berry pies.
+Or serve them for dessert, they make a quick and easy alternative to the classic apricot pie, homemade apple pie, apple crumble or my muffin-sized mixed berry pies.

-Use any left over apricot halves in a old fashioned pudding - a winter warming apricot crumble!
+Use any leftover apricot halves in an old-fashioned pudding - a winter warming apricot crumble!

 A golden baked danish dusted with icing sugar.